State Farm vs Travelers: Which is Better for You?

 Choosing an auto insurance company based on price alone can be tough: rates may vary based on your location, vehicle, and driving record.
 State Farm and Travelers each have different underwriting methods, meaning that your unique driving profile will have a big impact on how much you pay.

-To simplify the shopping process, we've gathered average rates from Travelers and State Farm.
+To simplify the shopping process, we've gathered average prices from Travelers and State Farm.
 These rates take into account various factors, including credit history, driving record, and age.
 Examine these figures to help guide you to the insurer that's right for you.

 The insurer with the cheapest rates for most drivers is Travelers, though State Farm's average rate $108 per month is certainly within budget for most drivers.